KyleS22/KylesAlgorithmCrate/README.md

 ### Geometric Algorithms
    - [ ] Convex Hull for a set of 2D Points
+   - [ ] O(log n) alg for distance from a convex polygon to a point outside of P
    - [ ] Find Intersecting Line Segments
    - [ ] Computing the Overlay of Two Subdivisions (Using doubly connected Edge List)
    - [ ] Partitioning a polygon into monotone pieces